 The Elsewhere plugin is built on top of the claim protocol.
 The protocol allows website A to inform website B that it contains artifacts of interest.
 In it simplest form, the protocol works by:

-Website B publishes a
+Website B publishes a in its header.

 The owner of website B comments on website A, including the url of B as part of the comment.